 - No customer support or updates.
 With some free systems, you’re truly on your own.
 If you run into problems, you could spend days trying to find a fix.
 Meanwhile, while paid customers get important security updates, you may be left leaving sensitive employee information vulnerable.

 It may hurt the budget initially, but in almost all instances paid HR software is a better option to get access to robust functionality that your company won’t outgrow quickly.
 To discover affordable systems that fit your needs, head to our HR software page.

-You can also call us at (855) 998-8505.
-We’ll connect you with an experienced HR software advisor who will take your budget, functionality needs, company size and more into consideration to give you a shortlist of recommended products.
+You can also reach out to our team of HR software advisors by scheduling a call or starting a chat.
+We’ll connect you with an experienced advisor who will take your budget, functionality needs, company size, and more into consideration to give you a shortlist of recommended products.
 Oh, and we’ll do it for free—no catch on this one.